Skip to Main Content

 • Issue 2: Article selection for special/themed issue

-• Issue a call for proposals (CfP) by Feb 28 with Apr 15 submission deadline.
+• Issue a call for proposals (CfP) by Feb 28 with Apr 15 submission deadline

-• Assess abstracts by June 30.
+• Assess abstracts by June 30

 • Apply for funding for NCLR Conference (if EIC and MgE hope to attend).
+Note: in recent years, this conference may not have been held because of the pandemic and may not be back and "active"

 • Submit applications to SRAC, OGS, GPSA and UNMSOL.